-The average Idaho Power customer is without power for less than two hours each year.
-Sometimes outages can last hours or even days.
-Here’s what you can do if your power goes out:
+The average Idaho Power customer is without power for less than two hours a year.
+But sometimes, like in the case of extreme winter weather, outages can last for hours or even days.
+We want to make sure our customers are ready for any outage, short or long.

 - Bottled water

 - Battery or solar-powered chargers for your devices